dennislee22/dennislee22.github.io/docs/cdppvc/cm.md

     Keytab: True
     Managed by: bmaster1.cdpkvm.cldr
     ```
-5. Ensure that `includedir` lines have been commented in CM host.
+5. Ensure that `includedir` lines in `/etc/krb5.conf` file have been commented in the CM host.

     ```bash
     # cat /etc/krb5.conf | grep includedir